Brexit begins: UK triggers Article 50

 Tusk: 'We already miss you'

-The split is expected to be bitter -- EU leaders will not want to make leaving their union seem easy or fruitful, to deter other countries that might be mulling a referendum of their own.
+The split is expected to be bitter -- EU leaders will not want to make leaving their union seem easy, to deter other countries that might be mulling a referendum of their own.

-But after receiving the letter, Tusk appeared more like a downtrodden spouse, devastated by a looming divorce.
+After receiving the letter, Tusk struck a gloomy note.
 "There is no reason to pretend that this is a happy day, neither in Brussels nor in London.
-After all, most Europeans, including almost half the British voters, wish that we would stay together, not drift apart," he said.
+After all, most Europeans, - including almost half the British voters, wished that we would stay together, not drift apart.
+As for me, I will not pretend that I am happy today," Tusk said.

-But on a more positive note, he said Brexit had made the 27 other nations in the EU more determined and united.
+But he added that Brexit had made the 27 other nations in the EU more determined and united.

 "And what can I add to this?
 We already miss you."